• Skip to primary navigation

 • It's a wholesome and hearty meal that's perfect for a variety of special diets, including vegetarian, vegan, soy-free, corn-free, and gluten-free.

-• The combination of lentils, rice, and caramelized onions creates a delicious and satisfying texture that's both filling and nutritious.
+• The combination of lentils, rice, and caramelized onions creates a delicious and satisfying texture that's both filling and tasty.

 • Inexpensive whole foods are used.
 Nothing else.